Arbitrarily large jumps in the de Rham and Hodge cohomology of families in characteristic $p$: Introduction

-\begin{rek} Base changing along the map $\F_p[t]_{(t)} \to R$ which sends $t$ to the uniformizer of $R$ and noting that algebraic de Rham cohomology is compatible with field extensions, we find that it is enough to prove Theorem \ref{thm:main} over $\F_p[t]_{(t)}$.
-Thus for the remainder of this article we work over the base $S = \Spec \F_p[t]_{(t)}$. \end{rek}
+\begin{rek} Base changing along the map $\F_p[t]_{(t)} \to R$ which sends $t$ to the uniformizer of $R$ and noting that algebraic de Rham and Hodge cohomology are compatible with field extensions, we find that it is enough to prove Theorem \ref{thm:main} over $\F_p[t]_{(t)}$.
+Thus in the sequel we work over the base $S = \Spec \F_p[t]_{(t)}$. \end{rek}

 \begin{rek} One can already obtain arbitrarily large de Rham jumps by taking self-products of the surface constructed in \cite{CZ}, however this requires the dimension of the family to increase with the prescribed gap $e$ (though see Remark \ref{rek:alt} for an approach to arbitrary jumps using the \cite{CZ} surface).
-Thus the content of the theorem is that we can obtain arbitrarily large jumps in a given cohomological degree in families of fixed dimension. \end{rek}
+Therefore the content of the theorem is that we can obtain arbitrarily large jumps in a given cohomological degree in families of fixed dimension. \end{rek}

 The strategy of proof is not new, and can be summarized in the following steps.
-First, construct a finite flat group scheme $H/S$ such that $\dim H^i_{\dR}(BH_s) \geq \dim H^i_{\dR}(BH_\eta) + ~e$.
+First, construct a finite flat group scheme $H/S$ such that $h^k_{\dR}(BH_s) \geq h^k_{\dR}(BH_\eta) + e$ and $h^{i,j}(BH_s) \geq h^{i, j}(BH_\eta) + e$.
 Second, construct actions of $H$ on projective space such that the complement of the free locus can be made to have arbitrarily large codimension.
-Finally, choose a complete intersection $Y \subset \bb{P}^N_S$ of relative dimension $i+1$ on which $H$ acts freely, and use the Lefschetz hyperplane theorem to deduce that $Y/H$ and $[\bb{P}^N/H]$ have the same de Rham cohomology in a range of degrees.
+Finally, choose a complete intersection $Y \subset \bb{P}^N_S$ of relative dimension $n+1$ on which $H$ acts freely, and use the Lefschetz hyperplane theorem to deduce that $Y/H$ and $[\bb{P}^N/H]$ have the same de Rham and Hodge cohomology in a range of degrees.

 The structure of this paper is as follows.
-In section \ref{sec:gp} we construct a desirable finite flat $G/S$ and compute the de Rham cohomology of the classifying stacks of its fibers.
+In Section \ref{sec:gp} we construct a desirable finite flat $G/S$ and study the cohomology of the classifying stacks of its fibers.
 In fact, the group $H$ above will be a power of $G$ depending on the gap $e$.
-In section \ref{sec:act} we construct actions of powers of $G$ on projective spaces for which the complement of the free locus can be made to have arbitrarily large codimension, and in section \ref{sec:pf} we combine these to prove Theorem \ref{thm:main}.
+In Section \ref{sec:act} we give an exposition of the Godeaux--Serre method, explaining the construction of complete intersections with free actions of finite flat group schemes.
+This section may be read independently of the rest of the paper.
+In Section \ref{sec:pf} we combine these to prove Theorem \ref{thm:main}.